 The SNR is not the same between the pre-amp outputs.
 When I volume matched single-ended and balanced pre-amp outputs playing through the Airist Audio Heron 5, I did notice a difference, but it was subtle.
 Bass definition was a little tighter and body was a little fuller in balanced mode.
 There was a touch more air.
 Admittedly, not everything was controlled as I didn’t have identical XLR and RCA cables.
 So there are several possible explanations: cable difference is responsible for subtle difference in sound, the SNR difference was responsible, I’m just imagining things, or a combination of these.
 I hope I’m not just imagining things, as I really try to stay objective.

-I tested the Questyle CMA600i with a variety of headphones IEMs on the single ended outputs.
+I tested the Questyle CMA600i with a variety of headphones and IEMs on the single ended outputs.
 I didn’t experience hiss with any of the four IEMs I tested: Fidue A91 Sirius, 64 Audio X2, Echobox Audio Finder X1, oBravo EAMT-3a.
 All the headphones sounded lovely out of the CMA600i.

 After I finished my time with the CMA600i, I had to ship it back from at the end of a train journey from London due to a mix-up at my local DPD drop-off point.
 I can tell you that you don’t want to carry the CMA600i around the London Underground.
 It’s heavy to carry that far.
 After finally getting it shipped back, I ended up listening to it again.
 I was in London for a Statistics course, but had time afterwards to pay a visit by Audio Sanctuary (formerly Custom Cable) in New Malden (London’s version of Korean Town).
 It turns out that they sell the CMA600i.
 I listened to the CMA600i with the Ether, Ether C, EAMT-3A, and Audeze LCD-4 out of the CMA600i.
-They all sounded beautiful except the Audeze LCD-4.
+They all sounded beautiful except the Audeze LCD-4 (they released an updated version later, sounded great on CMA600i).
 I thought it sounded terrible.
 Maybe the Audeze has some specific amping requirements, but it sounded extremely dark with a slow, muddy bass signature, and recessed treble.
 It sounded like what you find in the hole in the ground behind Door #2.
 Wearing that behemoth was about as comfortable as sitting on the throne of #2.
 I should know, our outhouse in Alaska was so cold that we took off the toilet seat in winter, too much risk of frostbite.

 |Door #2, otherwise known as an outhouse|

 I’ll have to try the LCD-4 again in the future, but it didn’t play well with the CMA600i, and my observance with the CMA600i is that it was neutral to a fault and mostly just got out of the way of headphones allowing them to reveal their own identity.
 That is exactly what I want in a headphone amplifier.
 It is possible that the LCD-4 needs more power than what the CMA600i provides.
 The future will afford more opportunities to try the LCD-4.
-A speaker amp is probably the way to go.

 I did some comparisons between the CMA600i and the Airist Audio Heron 5 using the balanced out and single ended output from the CMA600i.
 I found that the differences between the two sounds was small.
 The Heron 5 had a bit firmer bass, and overall presentation was a bit smoother, with a little bit less detailed sound.
 I think both headphone amps allow the music and attached headphones to do speak for themselves rather than imposing a signature on the sound, which is a very good thing.